soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Solution</strong></td>
       <td>I added a Backend-for-Frontend (BFF) layer in front of the new microservices.
-This let us gradually switch traffic from the monolith to each new service, allowing a smooth and controlled migration.</td>
+This let us gradually switch traffic from the monolith to each new service.
+We achieved a smooth and controlled migration.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>
-      <td>I learned how valuable it is to use a middle layer (BFF) to allow gradual migrations without disrupting users.</td>
+      <td>I learned how valuable a middle layer (BFF) is.
+It allows gradual migrations without disrupting users.</td>
     </tr>
     <tr>
       <td><strong>Skill</strong></td>